nest/nest-simulator/doc/guides/connection_management.rst

 =====================

 The connectivity pattern is defined inside the `Connect()` function under the key 'rule'.
-The patterns available are described in `Connection Rules <connection-management.md#connection-rules>`__.
+The patterns available are described in the `Connection Rules <connection-management.md#connection-rules>`__.
 In addition the synapse model can be specified within the connect function and all synaptic parameters can be randomly distributed.